 Confirm your seat at check-in.

 Most airlines allow passengers to check in online up to 24 hours before their flight departs.
-At that point you can confirm the seat you’ve already chosen or even choose a better one.
+At that point you can confirm the seat you’ve already chosen or select a better one.
+Watch for last-minute offers for discounted upgrades on premium economy and business-class seats.
+Failing that, many airlines hold back the exit rows and bulkheads—the most coveted seats in economy class—until the day of flight so they can be assigned at the airport.
+You still have a good shot of getting into those more popular rows.

 Get to the airport early.